Wal-Mart steps up its online game with help from stores

 Wal-Mart is also planning a small expansion of a running test to ship online orders from physical stores.
 In 2013, the company plans to double the program to about 50 stores, a fraction of its nationwide footprint.

-Using stores as fulfilment centres that are closer to customers lets Wal-Mart offer same-day delivery and next-day delivery of online orders "at very low cost," said Joel Anderson, chief executive of Walmart.com.
+Using stores as fulfillment centers that are closer to customers lets Wal-Mart offer same-day delivery and next-day delivery of online orders "at very low cost," said Joel Anderson, chief executive of Walmart.com.

 Two-thirds of the U.S. population live within five miles of a Wal-Mart store.
 That said, the company will likely expand this approach to hundreds of stores rather than thousands.